 This study concludes that 5 of the 104 sites associated with Cesar Chavez and the farm labor movement are nationally significant.
-The Filipino Community Hall, the Forty Acres NHL, the Nuestra Senora Reina de la Paz, the Santa Rita Center and the 1966 Delano to Sacramento march route meet NHL criteria 1 and 2 and retain a high degree of integrity for each attribute used to evaluate integrity for National Historic Landmarks: location, design, setting, materials, workmanship, feeling, and association.
+The Filipino Community Hall, the Forty Acres NHL, Nuestra Senora Reina de la Paz, the Santa Rita Center, and the 1966 Delano to Sacramento march route meet NHL Criteria 1 and 2 and retain a high degree of integrity for each attribute used to evaluate integrity for National Historic Landmarks: location, design, setting, materials, workmanship, feeling, and association.
 The 1966 Delano to Sacramento march route also meets eligibility criteria for a national historic trail.
-An additional 11 sites need further research to determine whether they would fully meet National Historic Landmark criteria.
-Twenty-four sites appear eligible for nomination to the National Register of Historic Places.